abuzarmd-ML/george_classifier/README.md

   - Training images for neural nets is resource extensive, Yolo is already trained.
 Feature extraction are already done by yolo.
 We will just train on our dataset and get the model weights at our disposal.

-# Steps to Classify St george from set of images.
+# 1.Steps to Classify St george from scratch.

 ## Pre-Processing of Dataset
 - Clone this repository.